 6915 W. Lincoln Ave., (414) 321-4040

 This old school red-sauce Italian joint serves up homemade pizza, pastas and entrees including classics like veal parmigiana, chicken cacciatore and shrimp scampi along with soups and salads.
-Don't forget to order up a side of fried eggplant.
+And the fried eggplant is top notch.

 1427 S. 108th St., (414) 257-1199